 Perhaps some of us have been fortunate enough to experience some of them.
 More than likely, there are desires we’ve hidden away, or given up on.
 It’s the hopes and dreams we’ve given up on that I want to talk about.

 I know what it’s like to lose hope.
-For years I quietly waited for God to unveil a dream I’d had to share my story with other women.
-I was convinced God had called me to bring the incredible hope He had given me to others.
+For years I silently waited for God to unveil a dream I’d had to share my story with other’s.
+I was convinced God had called me to share the incredible hope He had given me with others.
 I felt His calling on my life, and it was powerful and real.
-But, I did not walk through every door God had clearly opened in front of me.
-(2 Timothy 1:9)

 What held me back wasn’t fear or doubt, it was the voice of those around me.
 I asked for permission from others and was told “not yet,” so I waited.
 I was told “someday,” so I didn’t walk forward.
-Finally I was told “no,” and I gave up.
+Finally, I was told “no,” and I gave up.
 It crushed me – for a while.
-(Proverbs 13:12)

-So if God is the author of our dreams, why should we doubt?
-God promises to guide us (Psalm31:3) He promises not only give us dreams, but to fulfill them.
-(Philippians 2:13) And, He promises to give us the desires of our hearts.
-(Psalm37:4)
+So, if God is the author of our dreams, why should we doubt?
+Just like in verse three of Psalm thirty-one, God promises to guide us.
+In Philippians 2:13, He promises not only give us dreams, but to fulfill them.
+And, in Psalm 37, King David reminds us that with and through God, we are assured of the desires of our hearts.

 Psalm37:4 Delight yourself in the Lord, and he will give you the desires of your heart.

 Knowing this, I challenge you to give yourself permission to uncover the desires you’ve set aside.
 Look without fear or trepidation at what you believe impossible, and for a moment consider it possible.
 Why shouldn’t you?
 The bible gives us many examples of promises fulfilled, against all logic.

 Romans 4:18 In hope he believed against hope, that he should become the father of many nations, as he had been told, “So shall your offspring be.”